amchecker/amcheck/README.md

 # amcheck
-`amcheck` is the program/library to check, based on the symmetry arguments, if a given structure is an altermagnet or not.
+`amcheck` is the program/library to check, based on the symmetry arguments, if a given material is an altermagnet or not.

 To describe the material of interest user is supposed to provide a crystal structure and a magnetic pattern.